moyed/chain-hello/README.md

-# Chainlit Agent
+# OpenAI Agent

-A simple chat assistant built with Chainlit and Gemini API.
+A simple chat assistant built with OpenAI API, Chainlit and Gemini API.

 ## Description